 I tried to help more than 150 churches with this ministry.
 This ministry, as you see that, is a relationship between laity and their pastor.
 Of course not exclusive for the whole congregation, in some way all of them included in this ministry, they see it, taste it, and involve it.
-The issue that I found here is no easy job for pastors; accurately they are senior pastor at a particular local church, not general pastors at any place.
+The issue that I found here is not easy job for pastors; accurately they are senior pastor at particular local church, not general pastors at any place.
 They are the people who are in charge of this ministry.
-I mean, they are the top person to decide major things in this ministry.
-Of course there is some level to take care of this ministry.
-Melvin called it, Ministry Leadership Group (MLG) those who are responsible to success or failure of the ministry.
+I mean they are top person to decide major things in this ministry.
+Of course there is some level to take care for this ministry.
+Melvin called it, Ministry Leadership Group (MLG) those who are responsible success or failure of the ministry.
 Mostly 4-8 laypeople among lay pastors, because others done know about this ministry.
+And in the other case, mean at large church, associate pastor is in charge of this ministry, but they are only managing this, not doing ministry itself.
+Even these responsible levels are there, but the very top person is senior pastor.
+They decide major things, for instance to adopt this and adapt to their church.